A severe geomagnetic storm could cause colorful auroras over Northern California and Alabama - KESQ

 (CNN) — Colorful auroras could be visible in areas of the United States such as Alabama and Northern California — much farther south than they typically appear — on Thursday evening due to a powerful solar flare and coronal mass ejection released from the sun, according to the National Weather Service’s Space Weather Prediction Center.

-The storm is expected to reach Earth between early morning and 12 p.m.
+The storm reached Earth at 11:17 a.m.
 ET Thursday, with the potential to last through Friday.
+While G3, or strong, storm conditions were observed at 11:49 p.m.
+ET, scientists at the center confirmed the storm reached G4 conditions at 12:57 p.m.
+ET.

-The intensity and full characteristics of the storm, moving toward Earth at more than 2.5 million miles per hour (about 4 million kilometers per hour), won’t be known until it reaches the Deep Space Climate Observatory and the Advanced Composition Explorer satellites orbiting 1 million miles from Earth.
+The storm arrived at Earth moving at 1.5 million miles per hour (about 2.4 million kilometers per hour), and reached the Deep Space Climate Observatory and the Advanced Composition Explorer satellites orbiting 1 million miles from Earth about 15 to 30 minutes beforehand.

-The satellites will measure the speed and magnetic intensity of the storm, which is expected to arrive at Earth 15 to 30 minutes after reaching the space observatories, said Shawn Dahl, service coordinator for the Space Weather Prediction Center, at a news briefing Wednesday.
+The satellites measure the speed and magnetic intensity of the storm, said Shawn Dahl, service coordinator for the Space Weather Prediction Center, at a news briefing Wednesday.

 A series of the most intense type of solar flares, known as X-class flares, have released from the sun this week.
 The flares also coincided with coronal mass ejections on Tuesday.

-Coronal mass ejections are large clouds of ionized gas called plasma and magnetic fields that erupt from the sun’s outer atmosphere.
+Coronal mass ejections, or CMEs, are large clouds of ionized gas called plasma and magnetic fields that erupt from the sun’s outer atmosphere.
 When these outbursts are directed at Earth, they can cause geomagnetic storms, or major disturbances of Earth’s magnetic field.

 “Geomagnetic storms can impact infrastructure in near-Earth orbit and on Earth’s surface,” according to the Space Weather Prediction Center.